Australian police conduct raids over "plot to bring down an airplane"

 In December police said they disrupted a plot to bomb parts of Melbourne on Christmas Day, in a planned attack that authorities said was inspired by the terror group ISIS.

 Australia raised its terrorism threat level to "probable" in 2014 in response to threats posed by ISIS.
-At the time that the foiled Christmas plot was announced in December, Turnbull said that 57 people had been charged in 27 counter-terror operations in the country since then.
+Justice Minister Michael Keenan said Sunday that 70 people have been charged in counter terrorism operations since 2014.